🔒 Security

 Either protect the API with Api Key or deny access by using firewalls.

-👉 Security options are available in WAHA Plus version only.
+👉 Built-in security is available in WAHA Plus version.

 Swagger Security